MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-manage-sections.md

 3. Select **Settings** to set edit permissions and other behaviour of the section for document generation.

-- Choose section edit permissions for document authors
+4. Under **Settings**, choose the section edit permissions for document authors:

    - **Editable** (default selection) – Document authors can edit the section content during document generation flow.

    - **Read-only** – Document authors can't modify the content of the section.
 It's locked for further edits.

    ![A screenshot of the Agreements tab in Word showing the Manage sections panel.](../../media/content-understanding/agreements-manage-sections.png)